luci/recipes-py/README.recipes.md

     presentation.
 Defaults to True.
 *   fields: a list of fields to include in the response, names relative to `build_pb2.Build` (e.g. ["tags", "infra.swarming"]).
+*   timeout: if supplied, the recipe engine will kill the step after the specified number of seconds

 Returns:
   A list of builds ordered newest-to-oldest.